 I woke late in the morning and resolved not to send Richard any more of my stories.
 Another heavy lunch was nearly ready.
 I asked Luc if he would take me to the pharmacy afterward.
 Although I had been speaking with increasing fluency since I’d been there, now I heard myself fumbling around and making errors.
 Despite the awful feeling in my head, I smoked a cigarette outside with Véronique after coffee.
 It burned my throat and made me so dizzy I had to sit down.
 I was on the decline.
 Big night last night? she said.
 Not really, I said.

 The pharmacist studied my face carefully.
 I’d say it’s infected, he said.
 I think I might have a fever, I said.
 He touched my forehead, gently, with the back of his hand.
 Yeah, it’s a fever.
 You have to see a doctor as soon as possible.
 Too bad it’s Sunday, and tomorrow’s a holiday.
 Do I have to go to the ER?
 I said.
 Well, that’s up to you.
 But I would, he said.
 I looked at Luc.
 He shrugged his shoulders as if to say: I guess we’re going to the ER.
 I had to admire his ability to remain unperturbed.
 It was as if going to the hospital were just something to do, like buying frozen pizza.
 At least it would punctuate my visit.
 I was also unperturbed.
-I looked awful and felt depleted, but there was nothing for which I needed to be well, and knowing that mitigated my distress.
 We had to go back to La Roche-sur-Yon, the nearest town with a hospital.
 Luc asked someone on the street for directions.
 He hadn’t been to the hospital since his birth.
 I told him he could leave me there, if he wanted to, and I would find the train station without him, but he said he had nothing better to do.
-I felt obliged to make conversation in the waiting room, but I had nothing to say, so I started reading (Flaubert’s Salammbô).
+I felt obliged to make conversation in the waiting room, but I had nothing to say, so I started reading my copy of Madame Bovary.
 Nobody seemed particularly sick.
 After a half hour, a little girl, the age of one of my younger students, came in with her mother.
 She was crying softly and her eyes were red and filled with tears, and occasionally she said, I can’t, mom!
 I watched her, and wanted to cry, too.
 I looked at Luc and he shrugged.
 A while later a man with his arm in a sling walked out of the big doors leading into the examining rooms.
 Hey!
 Hey!
 Pierre!
 It’s me! someone was calling from behind him.
 He turned around.
 Charles? he said.
 I stood up and walked to the water fountain and quickly glanced down the hallway; Charles called again and several people went up and grabbed him.
 Pierre had a look on his face like he couldn’t believe his eyes.
 He went back the way he came to get to Charles.
 The big doors closed behind him.